Using Storybook with RedwoodJS - Lunchdev

 00:08:59 - Michael / host

-Okay, so this is for very little so far, very little effort.
-So far we have something that would have taken a considerable amount of effort if I was just to do it on my own.
-And to be honest, I'm not even sure I would have the tools to kind of provide these stories like very easily, like for the loading, empty and failure state.
-So I'm curious, could you tell me, tell us a little bit more about like the whole cell notion because it seems like super fascinating that you have all these states in a very isolated way right out of the.
-Right out of the box.
+Okay, so for very little effort so far, we have something that would have taken a considerable amount of effort if I was just doing it on my own.
+And to be honest, I'm not even sure I would have the tools to provide these stories very easily, like for the loading, empty, and failure state.
+So I'm curious, could you tell us a little bit more about the whole cell notion?
+Because it seems super fascinating that you have all these states in a very isolated way right out of the box.

 00:09:36 - Anthony Campolo

 Totally.
-And this is what comes with having nice conventions that we can call, we can all agree on.
-And a cell is nothing crazy, it's just convention for data fetching.
-As a react developer, you've probably written many data fetching components a lot like this, except you are doing a whole bunch of conditionals to say if you get the success, you should do this.
+And this is what comes with having nice conventions that we can all agree on.
+And a cell is nothing crazy.
+It's just a convention for data fetching.
+As a React developer, you've probably written many data-fetching components a lot like this, except you're doing a whole bunch of conditionals to say if you get success, you should do this.
 If you get an error, here's how you handle your error message.
 If it's still loading, here's what you do with your loading state.
-The Redwood team just said we don't want to have to keep doing this over and over again.
-So let's create a shared declarative way to do data fetching.
-So it's just a, I believe it's just a higher order component that's exporting each of these different states and that's pretty much all it is.
+The Redwood team just said we don't want to have to keep doing this over and over again, so let's create a shared declarative way to do data fetching.
+So it's just, I believe, a higher-order component that's exporting each of these different states, and that's pretty much all it is.
 So it's not really doing anything crazy.
 And if you want to dive through the source code, it should make a lot of sense.
 This is what you get out of the box with every cell.
-Every cell is going to have all of these and all you do is you write the query for the exact data you want that cell to return and then you write what you want the success state to do.
+Every cell is going to have all of these, and all you do is write the query for the exact data you want that cell to return and then write what you want the success state to do.

 00:10:47 - Anthony Campolo